xremix/xGallerify/README.md

 In this sample `.photos` is a `<div>` containing the images. xGallerify will resize the images in a pleasant way for you.

 #### Custom Styling
-You can put your images inside of div's and style them the way you want.
+Images can be put inside of div's and styled on your own.
 Check out the full [CodePen Demo](http://codepen.io/xremix/pen/QyqJzQ) including all settings, for a sample with a custom styled div.